Zapata24B/piscinego/resolving.md

 +   Dartey Henv is a male because of his name

 #   🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩
-#   🚩🚩DARTEY HENV IS THE MURDER🚩🚩
+#   🚩🚩🚩DARTEY HENV IS THE MURDER🚩🚩🚩
 #   🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩🚩